Bronson M. Cutting: Roosevelt's New Deal and the Chicago plan

-Crossing party lines and supporting Franklin D. Roosevelt in the 1932 presidential election, Cutting played a key role in the political struggles over the reform of banking which Roosevelt undertook while dealing with the Great Depression, and which resulted in the Banking Reform Acts of 1933 and 1935.
+Crossing party lines, Cutting supported Franklin D. Roosevelt in the 1932 presidential election.
+Cutting was offered a position in Roosevelt's cabinet as Secretary of the Interior, which he ultimately declined due to his unstable health and instead went to Harold L. Ickes.
+Cutting played a key role in the political struggles over the reform of banking which Roosevelt undertook while dealing with the Great Depression, and which resulted in the Banking Reform Acts of 1933 and 1935.
 As a supporter of the Chicago plan proposed by economist Irving Fisher and others at the University of Chicago, Cutting was among a handful of influential senators who might have been able to remove from the private banks their ability to manipulate the money supply by enforcing a 100 percent reserve requirement for all credit creation, as stipulated in the Chicago plan.
 His death in an airliner crash cut short what may have been his most enduring legacy to the nation.

 Death and legacy

-On May 6, 1935, on his way from Albuquerque to Washington, D.C., Cutting died in the crash of TWA Flight 6 (a Douglas DC-3) in bad weather near Atlanta, Missouri.
+On May 6, 1935, on his way from Albuquerque to Washington, D.C., Cutting died in the crash of TWA Flight 6 (a Douglas DC-2) in bad weather near Atlanta, Missouri.

-Senator Cutting's death was to have national impact in that it would lead Congress to commission the highly controversial Copeland Committee report on air traffic safety.
+Senator Cutting's death had national impact, leading Congress to commission the highly controversial Copeland Committee report on air traffic safety.

 Dennis Chavez, who had been Cutting's Democratic opponent in 1934, was appointed by the governor to fill Cutting's seat in the Senate.

 Cutting is interred in Green-Wood Cemetery in Brooklyn, New York.